-Under EO B-48-18 and EO N-79-20, the state has set ambitious targets for EV infrastructure and EV deployment.
-Statewide goals include achieving five million ZEVs registered in the state by 2030 and 250,000 EV Supply Equipment (EVSE) by 2025 to support the growth of EVs.
+Under Executive Orders B-48-18 and N-79-20, the State of California has set ambitious targets for electric vehicle (EV) infrastructure and deployment.
+Statewide goals include achieving registration of five million ZEVs in the state by 2030 and 250,000 EV supply equipment (EVSE) by 2025 to support the growth of EVs.
 In support of these targets, California is funneling hundreds of millions of dollars toward expanding EV charging stations and other zero-emission vehicle infrastructure.

-The County currently has deployed approximately 350 EV charging ports across LA County facilities to support the electrification of the LA County fleet and to increase EVSE access to employees and the public.
-The LA County Internal Services Department (ISD) received a grant from the California Energy Commission (CEC) to support a regional EV infrastructure planning effort as a follow up on a report on EV chargeback for LA County facilities and an EV Needs Assessment.
+The County has deployed approximately 350 EV charging ports across its facilities to support the electrification of the County fleet and to increase EVSE access to employees and the public.
+County Internal Services Department (ISD) received a grant from the California Energy Commission to support a regional EV infrastructure planning effort as a follow-up to a report on EV chargeback for County facilities and an EV needs assessment.

-LA County's EV Infrastructure Ordinance was adopted on September 6, 2016.
-This ordinance amended the zoning and building codes to provide an expedited and streamlined permitting process, and to develop an application and procedural framework for EV charging infrastructure, as mandated under AB 1236 (2015).
+The County's EV Infrastructure Ordinance was adopted on September 6, 2016.
+This ordinance amended the zoning and building codes to provide an expedited and streamlined permitting process, and to develop an application and procedural framework for EV charging infrastructure, as mandated under Assembly Bill (AB) 1236 (2015).
 In addition, as part of the 2020 CCAP Implementation Ordinance, DRP amended Title 22 to ensure compatibility with EV infrastructure.
 The 2020 CCAP Implementation Ordinance was adopted on June 6, 2018.

-In 2021, LA County installed 315 new PowerFlex-networked charging stations with advanced managed charging capability; launched a collaboration with the California Conservation Corps and Cerritos College to train members on EV charging infrastructure through a \$300,000 grant for LADWP; submitted 55 applications with SCE's Charge Ready II program for multiple departments; launched EVConnect, a mapping tool to identify EV charging opportunities, and launched a EV charging user dashboard via PowerBI.
-Also in 2021, the Board of Supervisors adopted a revised fleet policy requires the purchase zero emission vehicles for LA County when replacing all LA County vehicles, to the extent that they are available and meet operational needs.
+In 2021, the County installed 315 new PowerFlex-networked charging stations with advanced managed charging capability; launched a collaboration with the California Conservation Corps and Cerritos College to train members on EV charging infrastructure through a \$300,000 grant for the Los Angeles Department of Water and Power; submitted 55 applications with Southern California Edison's Charge Ready II program for multiple departments; launched EVConnect, a mapping tool to identify EV charging opportunities; and launched a EV charging user dashboard via PowerBI.
+Also in 2021, the Board of Supervisors adopted a revised fleet policy that requires the purchase of zero emission vehicles when replacing all County vehicles, to the extent that such vehicles are available and meet operational needs.